Man o' War: 1920: Three-year-old season

-Riddle contemplated entering Man o' War against older horses for the first time in the $5,000 Saratoga Gold Cup, but ultimately chose to enter the $15,000 Lawrence Realization Stakes against three-year-olds instead.
+Riddle contemplated entering Man o' War against older horses for the first time in the $5,000 Saratoga Gold Cup but ultimately chose to enter the $15,000 Lawrence Realization Stakes against three-year-olds instead.
 When his only rival scratched from the race, it nearly became a walkover until Mrs. Riddle's niece, Sarah Jeffords, entered Hoodwink.
 To compensate for the lack of competition, Riddle announced that Man o' War would be allowed to show his speed.
-Man o' War was reunited with regular jockey Kummer, after being ridden by Sande and Schuttinger while Kummer recovered from an injury.
-Kummer neither restrained the horse nor urged him on at any point in the race.
-Running as he pleased, Man o' War won by slightly more than a quarter-mile – the official margin was 100 lengths – while setting a new world record of 2:40 4/5 for a mile and five-eighths.
-This broke the existing world record set in England by 1 3/5 seconds and lowered the American record by over four seconds.
+He was reunited with regular jockey Kummer, after being ridden by Sande and Schuttinger while Kummer recovered from an injury.
+Kummer neither restrained the horse nor urged him at any point in the race.
+Running as he pleased, Man o' War won by slightly more than a quarter-mile – the official margin was 100 lengths – while setting a world record of 2:40 4/5 for a mile and five-eighths.
+This broke the world record set in England by 1 3/5 seconds and lowered the American record by over four seconds.
 This world record stood until 1956, when it was broken by Man o' War's great-grandson Swaps.

 The performance drew superlatives from the racing community.
 Turf writer B.K.
 Beckwith later called it "the most astounding display of arrogant annihilation", adding, "[Man o' War] was like a big red sheet of flame running before a prairie wind".
 The New York Times commented, "at Belmont Park yesterday [Man o' War] gave what was undoubtedly the greatest exhibition of speed over a considerable distance of ground ever witnessed anywhere."

 Man o' War's next start was the Jockey Club Gold Cup on September 12, the first time he entered a race open to older horses.
 The race organizers tried to lure Sir Barton into entering by promising to increase the purse from $15,000 to $25,000 if he did so, but Sir Barton needed more time to recover from his last race.
 It was also speculated that Sir Barton's owner was holding out for an even higher purse for a match race with Man o' War.
-The connections of Exterminator, another future Hall of Famer, were also considering the race but ultimately bypassed it because, under the weight-for-age conditions of the Gold Cup, he would have had to concede Man o' War five pounds.
+The connections of Exterminator, another future Hall of Famer, were also considering the race but bypassed it because, under the weight-for-age conditions of the Gold Cup, he would have had to concede Man o' War five pounds.
 As it was, Man o' War faced only one competitor and won under tight restraint by fifteen lengths.
-Although declared a hollow victory by The New York Times, Man o' War still set an American record for 1 1/2 miles of 2:28 4/5, breaking the existing mark by 4/5 seconds.
+Although it was declared a hollow victory by The New York Times, Man o' War still set an American record for 1 1/2 miles of 2:28 4/5, breaking the existing mark by 4/5 seconds.